• Skip to primary navigation

 Equipment

-• 1 ovenproof dish ideally glass or china (otherwise metallic non-stick)
+• baking dish ideally glass or china (otherwise metallic non-stick)

 Ingredients

-• 2 tablespoon honey (lavender, rosemary or acacia honey)
+• 2 tablespoon honey (Acacia, lavender or rosemary)

-• ½ teaspoon dried lavender flowers (or vanilla powder)
+• ½ teaspoon dried lavender flowers (chopped rosemary or vanilla powder)

 • 1 tablespoon butter unsalted